Photo-art by Steve Wing

 I know exactly what she means.

-When she was seventeen, my Daughter did a painting: a tall, narrow canvas depicting a certain cross-section.
+When she was 17, my daughter did a painting: a tall, narrow canvas depicting a certain cross-section.
 On top, a crust of sunny lawn, a white lawn chair on it, tulips, a few toys.
 Below —grass roots, lower yet—grubs, worms, mole tunnels.
 Lower and lower down, it gets darker and darker, less and less like earth, then churning shapes appear, at once mechanical and alive, gut-like, tangled, disgusting...

-Life is like that painting, it seems to me now, and perhaps that is what my teenager Daughter had meant ( but hopefully, not): healthiness and normalcy are a thin crust on top of the unseen, unreported depth of morbidity, of shapes and types unimaginable...
+Life is like that painting, it seems to me now, and perhaps that is what my teenager daughter had meant ( but hopefully, not): healthiness and normalcy are a thin crust on top of the unseen, unreported depth of morbidity, of shapes and types unimaginable...
 And I fell right through, I in my lawn chair, right through the crust, into the dark coiling guts.
 But there is more.
-The true, revealing numbers that explain it all—they are right here, below the crust of trends, unseen, secret, buried, and controversial, like diamonds in African mines.
+The true, revealing numbers to explain it all—they are right here, below the crust of trends, unseen, secret, buried, and controversial, like diamonds in African mines.
 If only I could tease them out of the coils!

 So here I am, I've dragged myself to work, I am slumped in my chair, I am poring over databases, running my routines, misusing federal resources on my, arguably, private obsession.
 Co-workers eye me with a mix of pity and suspicion.
 (Poor thing, it's gone to her head... ) How many females who subsequently developed Non-Hodgkin's lymphoma had worn an IUD during the Summer of Love and had been sick with jealousy decades after?
 How many ailing females never seek help of alternative medicine?